Grand Theft Criminal Defense Attorney to Fight your Charge in South Florida

 We know facing grand theft charges can be overwhelming, but Rossen Law Firm is here to help, not judge.
 We understand that bad things happen to good people all the time.

-What is a Grand Theft Crime?
+What is a Grand Theft Crime in Florida?

 Grand Theft is the highest level of a theft charge in Florida.
 It involves a person knowingly stealing - or even attempting to steal - something that doesn’t belong to them and making use of the property for personal use or for the use of another person not granted permission to use the property.
 When it comes to grand theft, the value of the stolen property must be more than $750.

-CONSEQUENCES OF GRAND THEFT CRIMES
+CONSEQUENCES OF GRAND THEFT CRIMES IN FLORIDA

 Grand Theft Crime consequences in South Florida can get serious pretty quickly because the level of the crime depends on the value of the stolen property.